microsoft/infersharpaction/README.md

 ```

 ## Limitations
-- GitHub does not support hosting Linux containers on Windows at the time of this writing.
-Your CI pipeline needs to run on Linux.
-If your current CI pipeline runs on Windows, however, you can create a dependent workflow, using artifacts to transport the binaries to another Linux host to run the analysis.
+- GitHub does not currently support Linux containers hosted on Windows; your CI pipeline must run on Linux.
+If it doesn't, you may still apply the analyzer by creating a dependent workflow which transports the binaries to a Linux host on which to run the analysis.

-## Known Issues
-- We don't have control over the build agents.
-If the project is too big, the analysis may time out.
-We are working on the next version to address this.
+- If the project is too large, the analysis may time out.

-- You may find warnings that are not from your own code, because the third-party libraries that the project references may contain .pdb files which will be analyzed as well.
-You may choose to either remove those unwanted .pdb files, or copy only the desired binaries to another directory and pass it to `binary-path` to exclude the unwanted analysis.
+- The analyzer may report warnings outside of your own code.
+This is because it runs on all input .pdbs, including those belonging to third-party library references.
+To prevent this, isolate the desired binaries in the input `binary-path` directory.

 ## Contributing